APBaryshev/APBaryshev/README.md

 # 💫 About Me:
-I’m looking to collaborate on testing and development web & mob app<br>🌱 I’m currently learning aqa & dev
+I’m looking to collaborate on testing and development web & mob app<br>🌱 I’m currently working in aqa & dev

 ## 🌐 Socials: